Help restore wildlife habitat at the William H. Houlton Conservation Area [FULL - register for waitlist]

 Ready to register?

-To sign up and receive directions to the meeting spot, contact FMR Volunteer & Outreach Coordinator Sophie Downey at email@example.com, 651.222.2193 x27.
-Please include the name of the event, your name, address, phone number and the number in your party.
+To maintain social distancing, our events are smaller than usual.
+While this event is full, you can still sign up for the waitlist.
+Please contact FMR Volunteer & Outreach Coordinator Sophie Downey at email@example.com, 651.222.2193 x27, or by selecting Sophie by name under "Category" via the FMR contact form.
+Please include the name of the event, your name, address and phone number and the number in your party.
+We will contact you if a spot opens up.

 You will receive a confirmation email from firstname.lastname@example.org within two business days.
-(If you don't, please check your Spam or Promotions folder.)
+(If you don't, please check your spam folder.)

 To receive notices of future volunteer events, contact FMR Volunteer & Outreach Coordinator Sophie Downey at email@example.com, or by selecting Sophie by name under "Category" via the FMR contact form.
 Or, visit our events calendar for our most up-to-date listing of upcoming events.
 To receive a twice-a-month e-newsletter including all FMR activities and news, sign up for Mississippi Messages.